-Weetzie about 1 year agoThis post is hidden because you reported it for abuse.
+Weetzie over 2 years agoThis post is hidden because you reported it for abuse.
 Show this postI'm sure we will run into questions that relate to translating the Database Guidelines that aren't language-specific.
 If you have a general question about translating the Database Guidelines, post it here.
 That way people interested in the topic can follow this thread.
 Thanks!

 • Database Guidelines Project on Transifex

-Weetzie about 1 year agoThis post is hidden because you reported it for abuse.
+Weetzie over 2 years agoThis post is hidden because you reported it for abuse.
 Show this postOne of the questions we've run into, is how to deal with some of the terms in the Database Guidelines that might be problematic if translated.

 For example: "Unknown Artist" is a way we categorize releases from unknown artists: https://www.discogs.com/artist/355-Unknown-Artist

 If a user is submitting a release from an unknown artist we need it linked to that artist page, which won't happen if a contributor is trying to link it to the translated version of that phrase.

 Perhaps we can find a better way of handling those situations in the future.
 But, for now, it's best if we simply don't translate those "placeholder" names and phrases.
 Here's some more info: